It’s not easy to make time for reading when your concentration is rusty. Here are some powerful tips to read more books.

 25. Find trusted recommendations

-Whether it’s a YouTube channel, a good friend or a Bookstagram account on Instagram, find and curate a trusted list of people with tastes similar to yours.
-This makes it much easier to pick out your next book – and more likely that you’ll love it.
+Whether it’s a good friend or a bookish account on Instagram, curate a list of trusted people with tastes similar to yours.
+Recommendations make it easier to pick out your next book – and more likely that you’ll love it.